-- Credits: 3 quarter credit hours

-- Prerequisites: None

-- Course Hours: 40 contact hours (Lecture 20, Lab 20) (On Ground 25, Digital 15)
+• Course Hours: 40 contact hours (Lecture 20, Lab 20) (On Ground 25, Digital 15)

 In this course, students are taught medical terminology, anatomy and physiology, human behavior and communications, medical emergencies including first aid and CPR, and safety in the medical environment.
 This course is also designed to develop professional skills and proactive career management.
-This course includes both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
+This course may include both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
 A minimum of two and a half hours of out-of-class work will be assigned per week.